Sprayer

 Particular points to watch out for

 A dry gauge (no contact with the spray liquid) will remain legible from a distance after several years.
-Its visibility from the cab is obviously a plus.
+Visibility from the cab is obviously a plus.

 Rinsing tank: